Implementing partner: Fauna & Flora (F&F)

-Project name: Kerinci Seblat Sumatran Tiger Protection Project 2000 – 2018
+Project name: Kerinci Seblat Tiger Protection and Conservation Program

 Location: Kerinci Seblat National Park, Sumatra, Indonesia

-Background: Launched in May 2000, the Kerinci Seblat Tiger Protection Project is an on-going project is collaboration between Kerinci Seblat National Park (KSNP) and Fauna & Flora International (FFI).
+Background: Launched in May 2000, the Kerinci Seblat Tiger Protection Project is an ongoing project in collaboration between Kerinci Seblat National Park (KSNP) and Fauna & Flora (F&F).

 Six four-man Tiger Protection and Conservation Units are operational with each unit led by a National Park Ranger leader with ranger members drawn from forest-edge communities.
 Units operate under the day-to-day direction of young national park managers who report to the director of the national park.

 Goal: To secure a sustained, natural increase in Sumatran tiger populations in Kerinci Seblat National Park through reduced threat to tiger, tiger prey and habitat, underwritten by effective collaborations between national and local government, local civil society and forest-edge communities.

 Objective 1: Consolidate gains made, since 2016 in detecting and containing direct and indirect threats to Sumatran tigers and through conserving and protecting wild Sumatran tiger, their prey, and habitat, and so support a natural increase in tiger numbers.